onicrom/docker-jormungandr/README.md

 Dockerfile and some scripts to build a container to run a one or multiple jormungandr (https://github.com/input-output-hk/jormungandr) node cluster.

+DISCLAIMER:
+FYI This is alpha code (jormungandr) and NOT ready for an actual public testnet.
+Please don't consider this as any official announcement/post.
+I'm just some keyboard cowboy community member who got bored one night.

 ## Instructions

 How to build